Skip to main content

 When do you need to convert between Pascals and Kilopounds per Square Inch?

-An imperial unit of pressure equal to 1,000 psi (about 6.
+An imperial unit of pressure equal to exactly 1,000 psi (≈ 6.
 Pascal and Kilopound per Square Inch are both pressure units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Pressure Conversions